 Understanding Chewy's Unusual Options Activity

-Shares of Chewy (NYSE:CHWY) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $87.17.
+Chewy (NYSE:CHWY) shares experienced unusual options activity on Thursday.
+The stock price moved down to $89.07 following the option alert.

 - Option Type: SWEEP